Servillano Aquino: Early life and education

-Servillano Aquino, known by his nickname "Mianong", was born on April 20, 1874, to Don Braulio Aquino y Lacsamana and Doña Petrona Aguilar y Henson.
+Servillano Aquino, known by his nickname "Mianong", was born on April 20, 1874, to Don Braulio Aquino y Lacsamana and Doña María Antonina Petrona Aguilar de Hipolito.
 He had his early education from a private tutor in Mexico, Pampanga.
 He moved to Manila and entered the Colegio de San Juan de Letran, and later, the University of Santo Tomas.

 Philippine–American War

 In 1896, Aquino became a mason and joined the Katipunan.
 He was also elected mayor of Murcia, Tarlac and under General Francisco Macabulos, he organized the Filipino revolutionary forces against the Americans.
 He was promoted to major but was defeated in the battle at Mount Sinukuan or Mount Arayat in Arayat, Pampanga.
 After the Pact of Biak-na-Bato was signed, Aquino was self-exiled to Hong Kong together with President Emilio Aguinaldo and the revolutionary government after receiving 100,000 pesos from the Spanish government in exchange of their exile.
 He returned to the Philippines with Emilio Aguinaldo and other exiles in 1898 and was assigned under General Antonio Luna to fight against the American forces.
 Together they attacked Manila but retreated to Mount Arayat.
 In September 1902, he surrendered and was jailed in Bilibid Prison and sentenced to hang.
 However, United States President Theodore Roosevelt pardoned Aquino after two years.